GeekStories/GeekStories/README.md

                 an interest that has lasted many years.
 I started formal studies in 2020, achieving a Diploma in Web Development and Design, I've continued on to a Diploma in Software Development in 2021-2023.
-                Since starting, I've learnt lots of cool stuff such OpenAPI, Mobile Development using React Native and Full stack development using both MERN and PERN stacks.
+                Since starting, I've learnt lots of cool stuff such OpenAPI, Mobile Development using React Native and Full stack development using both MERN and PERN stacks

         - Game Development